Ruach/ruach.github.io/_posts/2020-05-19-gem5-simobject.markdown

 system component class.
 The reason is GEM5 automatically generate CPP code snippet and EmbeddedPyBind will be instantiated by that code.
 I will cover the details soon!
-Let's assume that all required CPP implementations were exported to python through pybind11.
+Let's assume that all required CPP implementations were exported to Python through pybind11.

-#### Transferring execution control to python
+### Transferring execution control to Python
-After exporting CPP implementation, now it can finally jumps to GEM5 python code base.
+After exporting CPP implementation, now it can finally jumps to GEM5 Python code base.
 Note that it will not execute the script initially passed to the gem5.opt executable.